Drop/Add/Withdraw Policy

 • It is the student’s responsibility to drop or withdraw from a course.
 When a student does not officially withdraw, they will be issued the earned grade in each course for which they are registered and will be responsible for tuition and fees for those courses.

-Full Withdraw
+Full Withdrawal

-• A student who fully withdraws from the college within a specific period of time the student may be eligible for pro-rated refunds at increments of 100%, 75%, 50%, 25%.
+• A student who fully withdraws from the college may be eligible for pro-rated tuition refunds at increments of 100%, 75%, 50% or 25%, dependent upon the date of withdrawal.
+Student Affairs representatives can provide specific information on the refund eligibility dates for the current semester.

 Financial Aid Eligibility

-The College reserves the right to administratively withdraw or drop a student for non-attendance in special circumstances.
+The College reserves the right to administratively withdraw or drop a student for nonattendance in special circumstances.

 Associated Policies